-Whenever I travel I tune into Public Access television
+Whenever I travel I tune into Public Access television to learn the culture of the community. |

 In our country free speech and media access are integral parts of our perfect union.
 So valued, they are protected in our Constitution - the highest statute of the land.
 It makes sense for a strong community like ours to have high-quality Public, Educational & Government access PEG television stations on the air, available and accountable to the public, because Nashville is a well-run city and well-run cities maximize resources and talent.